vp817/RakNetProtocolDoc/README.md

 ### Sending a Non-RakNet Packet
 To send a non-RakNet packet, first determine if segmentation is needed by comparing the buffer size to the MTU size minus 2, plus 3, plus 4 times 1 (for the datagram's data header byte length), and subtracting 11 if security is in use.
 Then, subtract the given value with the capsule size.
 If segmentation is necessary, reassemble the packet before adding it to the datagram queue for transmission.
 If no segmentation is required, add it directly to the queue.
 Remember, segmented packets must not be unreliable; if they are, convert them to reliable packets to guarantee successful and ordered delivery of all packet parts.

+## Resources
+Here are a list of resources to help you better understand the RakNet protocol:

+- <a href="https://github.com/facebookarchive/RakNet">Original RakNet</a>: Contains information on packets.
+- <a href="http://www.jenkinssoftware.com/">JenkinsSoftware</a>: The original raknet official website, Some of the information used in this documentation was taken from the website and combined with other sources to create a comprehensive guide.
+- <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC-793</a>: Provides information about reliability, retransmission, packet reassembly, packet segmentation and flow control.
+- <a href="https://datatracker.ietf.org/doc/html/rfc5681">RFC-5681</a>: Provides information about congestion control.

+## FAQ
+Here are some frequently asked questions about this RakNet protocol documentation:

+1. Is this RakNet protocol documentation complete?
+	- While it does cover a lot of information, there may still be some areas that require further explanation.
+It is especially useful for those who are either just starting to implement RakNet or those who have already implemented it and want to check if what they have done is correct.

+2. Did you get help from someone?
+	- No, this documentation was created purely through research and was made by one person.

+3. Is there a Discord server where I can ask more questions related to this documentation?
+	- Yes, you can join the <a href="https://discord.gg/Ytwwgs5nFU">discord server</a> for further assistance and discussion.